mebauer/PUI2018_mb6203/HW1_mb6203/README.md

-# We created a directory called PUI2018
+# Creating environmental variables and aliases for our PUI2018 directory.

 ### We created an environment variable called PUI2018 that pointed to our directory called PUI2018.